Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: The RGEs

 \subsection{Explicit expression for the RGEs}

-We compute the terms of anomalous dimension matrix as discussed at the beginning of this section.
-The nonzero RGEs for the dimension-8 physical basis operators are:
+We compute the terms of the anomalous dimension matrix, as discussed at the beginning of this section.
+The nonzero RGEs for the $d_8$ physical basis operators are:

-As we discussed in section \ref{sec:belowd8}, there is no renormalisation at order \order{4} coming directly from the 1PI diagrams with LNV vertices for any coefficient of dimension less than eight.
+As discussed in Section~\ref{sec:belowd8}, there is no renormalisation at order \order{4} coming directly from the 1PI diagrams with LNV vertices for any coefficient of dimension less than eight.
 However, the redundancies of the operators in the Green's basis do contribute to these equations.
 All of these yield a non-vanishing RGE for some coefficients.
 Again, we only show the nonzero RGEs:

-All of the previous results for the RGEs are expressed in table \ref{tab:anomalousdim}.
-There it is easy to check the numerical contribution for each operator coming from all the possible sources detailed previously.
+The previous results for the RGEs are expressed in Table~\ref{tab:anomalousdim}.
+There, it is easy to check the numerical contribution for each operator coming from all the possible sources detailed previously.
 In cases where there is more than one term for the same contribution, we show only the greatest.
-Naive loop suppression $\gamma\sim 1$ competes with a high numerical coefficient for some of the terms, specially those of class $\phi^6 D^2$, which hold the highest terms in all cases.
+Naive loop suppression $\gamma\sim 1$ competes with a high numerical coefficient for some of the terms, especially those of class $\phi^6 D^2$, which hold the greatest terms of all the renormalised WC.

+As discussed in section~\ref{sec:sortingcontribs}, we see many vanishing contributions in Table~\ref{tab:anomalousdim}.
+All of the entries are well understood in terms of the logic stated before: the order of the operator expansion and loop expansion altogether with the restriction to bosonic operators leaves little scope for non-vanishing anomalous dimension matrix elements.
+Nevertheless, there are two cases worth remarking here, after the computations are done.